Photography

 site.
 There is a standard posting area, and a section where professionals

 can post favored techniques.
-I found a feature offered on this website that
+I found a feature offered on this website

 I rarely see on others.
-On every page their is a comment and criticism area
+On every page their is a comment and criticism

 where people are allowed to discuss techniques or errors within the site.